Can too much stress increase cortisol and lead to weight gain?

 Alternative medicine practitioners like to throw around the diagnosis of “adrenal fatigue” while many conventional physicians simply refuse to believe that any such condition exists.

 We certainly know that chronic stress leads to undesirable changes, but these changes don’t always follow the traditional “adrenal fatigue” pattern that most people discuss.

-Instead of obvious changes to serum cortisol levels in the body, there is most likely changes to cortisol receptor sensitivity which results in many of the characteristic symptoms of adrenal related problems that many people face.
+Instead of obvious changes to serum cortisol levels in the body, there are most likely changes to cortisol receptor sensitivity (8) which results in many of the characteristic symptoms of adrenal-related problems that many people face.

 Symptoms of Excess Cortisol & Cortisol Dysregulation

 The symptoms of excess cortisol vary widely among people but there are several “key” symptoms (9) that most people tend to express.

 - Weight gain especially in the belly area

 - Reliance on caffeine and carbohydrates as energy sources

 - The characteristic crash around 2-3 pm each day

 - Characteristic “second wind” in the evening (usually around 9-10 pm)